brave-intl/bat-go/settlement/README.md

 The values name should be unique, as we use the label online (e.g. creating a wallet with the label name).

-As of May 2021, the following keys are accepted:
+As of May 2021, the following keys are preferred and accepted.
+Do note that you SHOULD NOT make a new wallet each month.:

 ```bash
 wallets: